sf-wdi-34/build-tools/readme.md

 <summary>
 Q. When have you seen minified code before?</summary>

-CDNs for JavaScript tools like jQuery and Angular
+CDNs for JavaScript tools like jQuery and Angular.

 <br>
 <br>